 The bigger the movie, the greater the number of Assistant Directors

 Unsurprisingly, films with bigger budgets hire more Assistant Directors.
-This will be for a mixture of reasons including: more people on set to manage, more complicated scenes to film and the ability to have a full compliment of crew (unlike the lowest budget films where one person might have to do the work of a few people).
+This will be for a mixture of reasons including: more people on set to manage, more complicated scenes to film and the ability to have a full complement of crew (unlike the lowest budget films where one person might have to do the work of a few people).

 As budgets increase, the biggest growth within the Assistant Directors department is among 2nd ADs, with the largest films hiring an average of nine Second ADs across all filming.